aonomike/distributed-systems-journey/README.md

 1. Help to educate professionals to become really knowledgeable about distributed systems.
 1. Help professionals to acquire a solid understanding of the process of developing high-quality systems.
 1. Help publicize Erlang and Elixir for distributed and also for general-purpose systems.

+## Learning methodology

+I highly encourage you to spend some time planning how you will be able to solidify the content you study.

+We have a bunch of resources about this topic, so take some time to research and think about it.

+Recently, I develop a personal methodology that I'll share with you so you can use it as an inspiration to create your own.

+### C3T2B1

+The **C3T2B1** learning methodology consists in:

+- Copying/reading the content 3 times.
+- Transforming the content 2 times.
+- Building some content 1 time.

+By copy, I mean to read/watch a section of your resource, and typing everything that is presented on it.
+In this moment, you should not fight with the content, just copy it exactly in the same way it is presented to you.

+By transform, I mean you should make a slightly variation of the final project that was developed in the resource.

+By building, I mean you should create a new project based on the knowledge you now acquire.

+It would also be interesting to create at least a simple article/project for each section of the resource you are consuming.

 ## Distributed Systems Developer Roadmap